MrEumel/ion-trap-simulation/README.md

 # Settings

 At the beginning of the code, the sections titled "Simulation settings" offers various options to specify the geometric properties of the ion trap, operating modes and their parameters.
-Settings may be activated by setting to "1" and deactivated by setting to "0".
-Please note that activating more than one RF amplitude mode at a time may cause unreasonable results, same applies to activating more than one beta (friction coefficient) mode.
+Settings may be activated by setting their value to "1" and deactivated by setting it to "0".
+Please note that activating more than one RF amplitude mode at a time may cause unrealistic results, same applies to activating more than one beta (friction coefficient) mode.

 A selection of core parameters takes arrays as input type, which allows one to specify multiple values as input.
 In this case, the program will iterate through and simulate all possible combinations of given values.
 For each combination of values, selected plots of the individual simulation are saved in a separate folder, while the key properties of all simulations performed are saved as individual columns in one results text file named "results.txt".
-In addition to that, a "results_complete.txt" file is created, which contains **all** simulation results with the chosen combination of settings.
-New simulation results are always automatically appended as columns in the "results_complete.txt" file.

 # Output